by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 Something of a perversion of this concept has become rampant among the State and Federal governments of the United States today, namely, the widespread use of civil forfeiture.
 The “civil” part of that phrase is designed to differentiate it from “criminal” activities and law.
 Traditionally, the two are separate parts of the law and are administered under separate statutes, regulations, and rules, and are heard in separate courts.

 The origins of civil forfeiture are found in a murky concept called deodand.
 This word comes to us from the Latin Deo dandum, meaning “that which is to be given to God,” and is rooted in the ancient notion that animals and inanimate objects may bear guilt if they are responsible for harm, particularly the death of a person.
-For example, a bull that trampled a man was forfeited to the King, who then was expected to remit the proceeds to the Church or some other religious or charitable purpose.
+For example, a bull that trampled a man was forfeited to the king, who then was expected to remit the proceeds to the Church or some other religious or charitable purpose.
 If a stone fell from a house and killed a person, the house could be forfeited under deodand.
 By extension, the forfeiture could be any object involved in the commission of a crime.

 In English common law, this concept existed until 1846.
 In American law, it exists in a twisted form today.
 At its beginning, the United States found civil forfeiture to be a useful tool in ensuring that the Federal government’s main revenue stream was effectively enforced.
 Federal taxes were modest at best, and the central government got the great majority of its funding from the collection of import duties and customs tariffs.
 The owners of the ships used by smugglers and tariff-dodgers were difficult to try in Federal courts, because they were usually in other countries and thus beyond the reach of American criminal law.
-The government found it much easier to approach the collection of duties in the civil courts, seizing the smuggled goods and the ships they were carried in.
+The government found it much easier to approach the collection of duties and tariffs in the civil courts, seizing the smuggled goods and the ships they were carried in.

 For the first 200 years of American governmental practice, civil forfeiture was not widely employed within the borders of the United States, nor against its own citizens.
 One rare instance in which civil forfeiture reappeared was during Prohibition, when the Federal government seized illegally made liquor along with the property and money attached to it.
-When the War on Drugs was initiated in the 1970s, Federal prosecutors used this precedent to engage civil forfeiture as a weapon against large-scale drug dealers, as a process that could be applied with relative ease in comparison to a criminal proceeding.
+When the War on Drugs was initiated in the 1970s, Federal prosecutors used this precedent to engage civil forfeiture as a weapon against large-scale drug dealers, a process that could be applied with relative ease in comparison to a criminal proceeding.

 Three important acts of Congress paved the way for this: